-Students begin participating in research during their first semester and continue throughout the four-year program.
-Students are assigned to work 10 hours per week with their mentor and 10 hours per week with a second faculty member (other equivalent options may be determined) during their first year and thereafter, as appropriate.
-Assistantships are determined by matching the interests and expertise of the student as closely as possible with appropriate faculty members.
-Through assistantships, coursework and specialization activities, doctoral students have opportunities to be involved in design and implementation of impactful studies; collection and analysis of data; and writing, presenting and publishing research reports.
+Students begin participating in research during their first year and continue throughout the four-year to six-year program.
+Students with research assistantships are assigned to work 10 hours per week with their faculty advisor and attend onboarding events 10 hours per week for the first semester, and then 10 hours per week with their faculty advisor and 10 hours per week with in subsequent semesters (other equivalent options may be determined) during their first year and thereafter, as appropriate.
+Assistantships are determined by matching the interests and expertise of the student with appropriate faculty members as closely as possible.
+Through assistantships, coursework and specialization activities, doctoral students have opportunities to be involved in the design and implementation of impactful studies; collection and analysis of data; and writing, presenting and publishing research reports.